jeffThompson/PhysicalComputing/Week02_LEDs/Code/01-HelloWorld.md

     Press any key to enter the REPL.
 Use CTRL-D to reload.

 There's a bunch of stuff we don't have to worry about yet, but the important thing is that it displays the text we wrote using the `print()` command.
 Nice!

-Try changing the text inside the `print()` command.
-Save it and watch the console again.

 ***